Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 The first step of your SaaS sales funnel should be getting eyeballs on your product.
 This works best when collaborating with marketing.

-Cross-functional team collaboration and sales enablement helps you to better identify your target audience, standardize brand messaging and arm your reps with the collateral they need to boost lead generation.
-You can also leverage content marketing, paid advertising and PR and outreach tactics to drive more traffic to your landing page.
+Promote cross-functional team collaboration and offer support.
+Sales enablement also helps you to better identify your target audience, standardize brand messaging and arm your reps with the collateral they need to boost lead generation.

-Here are some key acquisition metrics to measure in your SaaS funnel.
+Here are some key acquisition metrics to measure in your SaaS funnel:

-Tracking these metrics will help you understand what’s working and what isn’t.
-From there, you can work with marketing to update your top of funnel messaging and outreach tactics.
+Once you have results, you can work with marketing to update your top-of-funnel messaging and outreach tactics.

 2. Engagement

-Now that potential customers have shown a true interest, it’s time to move them closer to making a purchasing decision.
+Once potential customers have shown a true interest, it’s time to move them closer to making a purchasing decision.

 Use the following metrics to glean important insights that your reps can use to persuade leads to convert.

-Mapping and measuring these metrics will help your reps identify opportunities to engage with leads to move them through the funnel.
-If a lead has barely interacted with your product or service after their first session, for example, a rep can reach out to understand why they stopped using it and ultimately guide them back to usage.
-Pointing prospects towards materials like webinars or explainer videos at this stage may help to effectively reengage and reinvigorate prospects.
+For instance, what if a lead has barely interacted with your product or service after their first session?
+A rep can reach out to understand why they stopped using it and ultimately guide them back to usage.

 3. Purchase